-Clopper’s Mill Dental Care has been the Germantown dental implant expert for years, giving area residents the most stable and most permanent prosthetic teeth solutions so they can show off their best smiles.
+Clopper’s Mill Dental has been the Germantown dental implant expert for years, giving area residents the most stable and most permanent prosthetic teeth solutions so they can show off their best smiles.
 In this blog, we’re going to answer some of your most frequently asked questions about dental implants, to help you understand the process and benefits of implants better than ever before.

 What are dental implants made of?

 Dental implants are made of titanium, a biocompatible material that is mounted to the jawbone.
 Titanium is incredibly sturdy and robust and will help keep teeth and gums around the implant in the proper position.

 Placing a dental implant is a simple surgical procedure in itself.
 However, the entire dental implant process can take months to become permanent.

 First, your dentist will conduct a thorough examination of your teeth, and take multiple dental X-rays in order to make an accurate model of your teeth and jaw.
 Then, your dentist will prep the area where the dental implant will be placed by removing the old tooth or teeth, and, in some cases, by performing a bone graft procedure to replace damaged bone tissue.
 Once your jawbone heals from grafting, an oral surgeon will place the titanium post (which replaces the root of the tooth) into your jawbone.